6.1 Allegations Against Staff or Volunteers

 - Internal investigation with LADO oversight

-Where an allegation meeting is considered appropriate it will be called However, if there is a S47 assessment and review meetings held as part of this, the S47 process will take precedence for the agenda and the allegation will be considered within the scope of that process.
+Where an allegation meeting is considered appropriate, it will be called.
+However, if there is a Section 47 assessment and review meetings held as part of this, the Section 47 process will take precedence for the agenda and the allegation will be considered within the scope of that process.
 In these cases the social care manager will chair the meeting.

-For all other meetings the LADO will consider inviting from the following list of possible participants:
+For all other meetings the LADO (the chair) will consider inviting from the following list of possible participants:

 - Supervising social worker and their manager when an allegation is made against a foster carer or prospective adopter